(Disclosure: Some of the links below may be affiliate links)

 When you choose your investment portfolio, you decide on a particular allocation to each of the instruments in your portfolio.
 For instance, you could have 40% of bonds and 60% of stocks.
 It is a popular portfolio for the United States.

 But, during a bull market, the stocks will probably outperform the bonds.
-After one year, your effective allocation may become 65% of stocks instead of 60%.
+So, after one year, your effective allocation may become 65% of stocks instead of 60%.

 To rebalance your portfolio is to put your stock allocation back to 60%.
 For this, you will sell shares of stocks to buy shares of bonds.
 Once it is done, you are back with a 60%/40% portfolio.